 - Conferences and events

-Let’s take a look at five of the most important features for professional users of a video-on-demand platform.
+Let’s take a look at five of the most important OVP features for professionals who are building a VOD site.

 2. Simple Embed Process

 Embedding a video on your website is a key part of building your own VOD site.
 Some platforms make this easy, while with others it is challenging.

 Embedding videos should be as simple as copying an embed code from your video host and pasting it into your website’s backend.
 This process works with all major CMS providers like WordPress and beyond.